sarken/docs/front_end_coding/front-end-user-guide.markdown

 #### Blurbs

 Blurbs are like identity cards.
-They're probably the most used structure in the archive, so let's [look at the blurb in detail](case-study-the-blurb).
+They're probably the most used structure in the archive, so let's [examine the blurb in detail](patterns-blurb).